 Unfortunately, what happens when these two most deeply held values are tested on the war-torn roads of life, they quickly become polarized and placed into opposition with one another.
 Syndicated talk-show host and columnist, Dennis Prager, cites an ancient Jewish legend that says, “When God created the human being, there was a celestial battle between Justice and Peace.
 The angels told God that among human beings, these qualities would not be able to live together.”
 History seems to agree.

-Those who place highest value on justice are willing to use violence (sacrificing peaceful non-violence) when it is threatened to safeguard it or reestablish it.
-Those who place highest value on peace and non-violence are reluctant to go to war—even for just causes.
+On the one hand, those who place highest value on justice are willing to use violence (sacrificing peaceful non-violence) when it is threatened to safeguard it or reestablish it.
+On the other hand, those who place highest value on peace and non-violence are reluctant to go to war—even for just causes.
 As indispensable as justice and peace are to a world of suffering and injustice, are these the highest goods worth striving for or dedicating our lives to?

 BRINGING GOD INTO THE MIX